Home>Fixed Deposit>Fixed Deposit vs SIP

 Are there any tax benefits for FDs and SIPs?

-You can get a tax deduction of up to INR 1.5 lakh for five-year tax-saver FDs and ELSS SIPs, under Section 80C of the Income Tax Act of 1961.
+You can get a tax deduction of up to INR 1.5 lakh for five-year tax-saver FDs and ELSS SIPs under Section 80C of the Income Tax Act 1961.

 Can I grow wealth with FDs?

-FDs are an effective instrument to build savings via the interest earned.
+FDs are an effective instrument for building savings via the interest earned.
 However, there is limited scope for wealth creation because of the fixed nature of interest rates.
 Moreover, the interests are also taxed.
-To accelerate your wealth creation journey, you may consider investing in a mix of stocks, equity-based mutual funds via SIPs, and high-yield bonds, which offer higher interest rates.
+To accelerate your wealth creation journey, consider investing in a mix of stocks, equity-based mutual funds via SIPs, and high-yield bonds offering higher interest rates.